Life Extension Magazine®

 Researchers have identified two compounds, a probiotic2 and a dried yeast fermentate,4 that can help prevent colds and flu and their symptoms and reduce their severity and duration when they occur.

-Probiotics are beneficial bacteria.
+Probiotics are beneficial bacteria and yeast.
 Their formal definition is “living microorganisms that promote health when ingested in sufficient amounts.”
 The specific strain Lactobacillus rhamnosus CRL1505 can enhance immunity against respiratory infections.5,9

 Using a proprietary fermentation process, scientists created a special dried fermentate of baker's yeast (S. cerevisiae).